The modern content marketer is expected to be a multi-skilled mythical unicorn.

 Elle Woods references aside, Liz recommended content marketers use free social listening tools like advanced search on Twitter, Mention, Followerwonk and Hootsuite.

 Reddit is also a treasure trove for the savvy content strategist according to Liz: “People tend to be more honest on anonymous social media.”
 This insight is vital.

 We know that data can occasionally be flawed and in focus groups sometimes only the loudest voice is heard - but the searingly raw

 honesty on social forums like Reddit can provide fantastic intelligence to help analyse content gaps and identify opportunities to get ahead of your competitors.

 Have you ever been on a project with a bunch of people but basically no matter what you did it felt like you were herding cats?
 THAT.

 We’ve all felt the pain of working in a poorly structured team.

 Keynote speaker Mike Powers (@mjpowers) discussed how we can turn working relationships into collaborations.
 Being a true collaborator means realising that not all conflict is bad.

-Powers shared his five point guidelines for successful
+Powers shared his five point guidelines for successful collaboration: